6.6 Duramax Diesel MPG

 • It wasn’t just less polluting than the outgoing LB7, but delivered greater performance and made the engine easier to drive.

-• But now, GM had to contend with a new problem – overheating.
-LLYs became especially heaty while towing, and GM has blamed the issue on restrictive cooling or airflow.
+• LLYs became especially heaty while towing, and GM has blamed the issue on restrictive cooling or airflow.

 3. LBZ (Mid-2006 To 2007 Model Year)

-Production on the LLY’s successor, the LBZ (not to be confused with ‘LB7’) 6.6 Duramax turbodiesel V8 commenced in mid-2006.
+Production on the LLY’s successor, the LBZ (not the “LB7”) 6.6 Duramax turbodiesel V8 commenced in mid-2006.
 From then on to the 2007 model year, it was once again fitted to the Chevy Silverado HD and GMC Sierra HD.
 The most noticeable improvement was in its performance.
 Now, the LBZ could deliver a respectable 360hp as well as 650lb-ft of torque.

-Additionally, upgraded versions of the LBZ 6.6 Duramax were included in the Chevy Kodiak and GMC TopKick medium-duty trucks.
+Additionally, upgraded versions of the LBZ were included in the Chevy Kodiak and GMC TopKick.
 The Chevrolet Express and GMC Savanna vans also had this same 6.6 Duramax as an option on higher-end trims.
 However, the latter two had a reduced power output and were fitted to a 4L85E automatic gearbox.
-The LBZ had a host of enhancements, including:
+The LBZ had a huge host of enhancements, including:

 • The cylinder block machining and bearing material were strengthened.